10 February marks the UN’s World Pulses Day. That’s peas and beans, folks, not heartbeats!

 - This is the time to plant bare-rooted fruit trees & shrubs.

-- at the end of February/early March sow tomatoes, peppers & chillies in a heated propagator or on a sunny windowsill.
+- At the end of February/early March sow tomatoes, peppers & chillies in a heated propagator or on a sunny windowsill.
 For crops of tomatoes outdoors, sow in March instead.

 - Sow sweet peas in a propagator or sunny windowsill.